 Another traditional Brownie ceremony was the "Grand Howl" performed to welcome special guests, or congratulate special achievements.
-The Brownies formed a circle round the person to be honoured, and squatted down, their hands touching the floor between their feet in a Brownie Salute.
-The group rose up part-way together, calling out "toowit, toowoo", then repeated this a second time rising further.
-The third time they rose right up and jumped in the air clapping their hands over their heads, whilst calling out "toowit, toowoo" a third time.
+The Brownies formed a circle round the person to be honoured, and the Brownies all squatted down, both their hands touching the floor between their feet in Brownie Salutes.
+The group rose up part-way together then back down, whilst calling out softly "toowit, toowoo", then repeated this a second time a bit louder and whilst rising further.
+The third time they rose right up to full height and jumped in the air, clapping their hands over their heads, whilst calling out loudly "toowit, toowoo" a third time.

 Packs were soon opening up around the UK and beyond with Brownies working for their Tenderfoot before making their Promise, then Second Class (more commonly known as Golden Bar) and their First Class (called Golden Hand).
-Their Tenderfoot and Golden Bar could be worked on and tested gradually, with each item being signed off in the test card as it was passed, but the Golden Hand was different - although lots of practice work could be done at meetings in the run-up, and certain of the craft items could be prepared ready for testing day - the Golden Hand had to be all tested on one day by an independent Guider who would visit specially in order to do the testing, and it all had to be passed on the one day in order to count - very different from the modern 'continuous assessment' idea.
-Brownies couldn't gain any interest badges (then called Proficiency Badges) until they held Golden Hand, which meant most Brownies had very little time available to work on them (if any time at all) before they were due to move to Guides - and most, however keen, only managed to gain a few proficiency badges in that short gap which remained between finishing Golden Hand and 'Flying Up' to Guides.
+Their Tenderfoot and Golden Bar could be worked on and tested gradually, with each item being signed off in the beige cardboard 'test card' each girl kept in her uniform pocket, as it was passed, but the Golden Hand was different - although lots of practice work could be done at meetings in the run-up, and certain of the craft items could be prepared ready for the test day - the Golden Hand had to be all tested on one day by an independent Guider who would visit specially, and it all had to be passed on that one day in order to count - very different from the modern 'continuous assessment' idea.
+Brownies couldn't gain any interest badges (then called Proficiency Badges) until they had passed Golden Hand, which meant most Brownies had very little time available to work on badges (if any time at all) before they were due to move to Guides - and most, however keen, only managed to gain a few proficiency badges in that short gap which remained between finishing Golden Hand and their ceremony for 'Flying Up' to Guides.